johanmeijer/grott/README.md

 <br>
 see: https://github.com/johanmeijer/grott/wiki/PVOutput.org-support

-#### Be aware: Wiith this release the default grott.ini moved to examples directory
+#### Be aware: With this release the default grott.ini moved to examples directory
 This file is deleted from the grott default directory to simply github installation (not overwrite your settings).
 It is advised to copy this file into the Grott default directory (and customise it) during first time installation